isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_March.rst

 	14:                  total  262962 1623.222 1225.5

-We can use plotmafSummary to plot the summary of the maf file, which displays number of variants in each sample as a         stacked barplot and variant types as a boxplot summarized by Variant_Classification.
+We can use plotmafSummary function to plot the summary of the maf file, which displays number of variants in each sample as a stacked barplot and variant types as a boxplot summarized by Variant_Classification.

 .. code-block:: r